September 8th, 2019

 I plod along and eventually am back to my normal pace.
 The trail is so great, gliding along the crest of the divide…it’s also called the Monarch Crest trail and is open to motorcycles and mountain bikes.
 Quite a few pass us throughout the day.

-After an hour, a trail runner comes up from behind me and when she passes, something clicks…I know her.
+After an hour, a trail runner comes up from behind and when she passes, something clicks…I know her.
 “Do you know a Carol?”
 I blurt out and she turns around to say, “I am Carol!”
 Then she recognizes me and we have a good laugh.
 I met her 2 years ago just a few miles away from this same location.
 We were hiking up the Eastern Collegiate route towards the divide and ran into her while she was walking her dogs.
 We became friends on Facebook and now, almost like clockwork, we meet again by chance on the trail.We chat about upcoming trail adventures and she flatters me by detailing how much of her gear she patterned after my collection.
-She lives nearby in Salida and I make a mental note to come visit next time.
+Carol lives nearby in Salida and I make a mental note to come visit next time.
 I feel like a local running into people I know.
-I guess I kind of am a local, since Florence in right down the road.
+I guess I kind of am a local, since Florence is right down the road.
+So great to run into you again Carol!
+A Colorado girl to the core, I love it!